 Photo Shoot Flower Background.
 I had a client doing a hair editorial for Valentines day and I wanted to create a romantic Photo Shoot Flower Background (on a budget) aka a large paper flower backdrop.
 I’ve been a photographer for a while and I’ve started to create my own backgrounds more often too.
 The weather is so unreliable right now which makes it so hard to find suitable outfits for photographers.
 For this reason, I’ve started inviting clients to my studio.
 It’s a nicer experience for my clients and it makes planning my outfits way easier too!

 I went to the usually places looking for materials: Michael’s Craft Store, Joann Fabric Store, and Hobby Lobby.
 But, they didn’t have anything affordable.
 Then I headed to my go-to clutch store: Home Depot.
 They always have the coolest things in large quantities.
 So, there, I came across it – Rosin paper.
 They had two colors: pink with a dark pink on the reverse side as well as a tan with dark tan on the reverse side.
 Obviously, I went with the pink.
 The roll of paper was huge (and the paper was thick) and only $10!
 What a steal of a deal!
 I left in excitement to start the project.

 The idea was to use paper to create a 3D flower background.
 Hooray for DIY projects!
-The project uses inexpensive materials but is vary laborious.
+The project uses inexpensive materials but is very laborious.
 My first step was to figure out what type of flowers I wanted to create.
-Obvious, since I had to cover a 10×10 surface for the photoshoot I wanted something easy to make so I went with these two types of origami flowers.
+Obviously, since I had to cover a 10×10 surface for the photoshoot I wanted something easy to make so I went with these two types of origami flowers.
 Also, because this was a different style of photoshoot I made sure I did my homework from websites like https://www.funktrunkchicago.com/ for the best camera shooting tips to ensure that my client got the best photographs.

 I used these two instruction sheets to learn how to make them and scaled them appropriately.
 I made some on the dark pink side and some on the light pink side.